Western Red Cedar Tree Seeds | (Thuja plicata)

 - Botanical Name: Thuja plicata

-- Stratification: 30–60 days cold stratification recommended
+- Stratification: Recommended, 30 to 60 days cold stratification

 - Light: Full sun to partial shade